duclingg/CSCI3453_Lab1/README.md

 ## Status of program
 Correctly reads from input file.
 Matrix multiplcation working as intended.
 Displays total execution time for the multiplication and worker threads created for each row.

-#### Questions for Office Hours:
-- Is the program running as intended?
-- I don't see a time in csegrid but I do for my system.
-For the output documentation, should I use the data that I get from my system?
-- Also, how large should the testing input size be for this?

 ## Source Files
 main.c
 Makefile